These are the better sources of calcium than the dairy products

-Most of us can get enough nutrients through natural foods alone, and there is not much need to rely on enriched foods and supplements.
+Most of us can get enough nutrients from natural foods alone, and there is not much need to rely on enriched foods and supplements.
 If not all of your calcium from foods is ideal or if your diet is falling short, you might have to take a supplement.
 The supplement intake is only to fill the gap between your dietary intake and your recommended intake.
 You must always consult your doctor about taking supplements.

-Getting enough calcium is important for everyone, but more important for those in their teens and twenties as it is those are the years when you accumulate bone density.
+Getting enough calcium is important for everyone but more important for those in their teens and twenties as it is those are the years when you accumulate bone density.
 Besides improving bone strength, calcium can help ward off the risk of many medical conditions that are not related to bones.
-For example – The mineral helps the body maintain healthy blood vessels, regulate blood pressure, prevent insulin resistance, and hence, preventing onset of diabetes.
+For example – The mineral helps the body maintain healthy blood vessels, regulate blood pressure, prevent insulin resistance, and hence, preventing the onset of diabetes.